alevoski/ScanPC/readme.md

 git clone https://github.com/alevoski/ScanPC.git
 ```

-### Optional tools
-RemoveDrive.exe from <https://www.uwe-sieber.de/drivetools_e.html> website is used to dismount device used to scan the computers.

-#### Install the required pip modules
+### Install the required pip modules
 ```
 pip install -r requirements.txt
 ```

+### Optional tool
+RemoveDrive.exe from <https://www.uwe-sieber.de/drivetools_e.html> website is used to dismount device used to scan the computers.

 ### HOW TO USE ?